PaulHax/align-tools/README.md

 2. When changes are merged to `main`, the release workflow:
    - Analyzes commits since the last release
-   - Bumps version according to semantic versioning
+   - Bumps versions for all packages according to semantic versioning
    - Updates changelog
    - Creates git tag
    - Builds and publishes to PyPI